 Sarah Beeny may say: ‘The cow parsley is in the hedge for a reason; leave it there!’

-Sanderson Tally Ho Wallpaper
+9. Sanderson Tally Ho Wallpaper

-Price: £63.20 per roll from Jane Clayton
+Price: £81 per roll from Jane Clayton

 Jolly Volley says: “Yes, I know it’s probably not politically correct to celebrate hunting but, did I mention I live in the country and it is the venue for the famous Meynell Hunt (think King Charles in jodhpurs if you dare).
 I hate the idea of hunting and all who ride with it…but the fashions, colours and the ephemera do call me; not as loud as a mating fox but – loud enough.
 Whether blood-sports would work in a bedroom is something to ponder.
 As for hubby, it would be just another thing to give him night terrors.”

 Sarah Beeny probably says; ‘Has sniffing wallpaper glue caused you to lose your mind?
-Can you imagine a vegan, left-wing, recycled bag carrying person coming to view your house – no, neither can I.’
+Can you imagine a vegan, left-wing, recycled bag-carrying person coming to view your house – no, neither can I.’

-Mini Moderns We Had Everything wallpaper
+10. Mini Moderns We Had Everything wallpaper, £55 per roll

 Sarah Beeny probably says: “I can see you’re not going to drop this are you?
 So stop jawing, stick your hard hat on and just get on with it.”